 Listing 20-7: Responding with status code 404 and an error page if anything other than / was requested

 Here, our response has a status line with status code 404 and the reason phrase NOT FOUND.
 We’re still not returning headers, and the body of the response will be the HTML in the file 404.html.
-You’ll need to create a 404.html file next to hello.html for the error page; again feel free to use any HTML you’d like or use the example HTML in Listing 20-8:
+You’ll need to create a 404.html file next to hello.html for the error page; again feel free to use any HTML you want or use the example HTML in Listing 20-8.

-Filename: 404.html
+404.html

 <!DOCTYPE html>